robwalton/alfred-ulysses-workflow/README.md

 To install, download a released Ulysses.alfredworkflow and double-click to open in Alfred 3.
 Alternatively, download what should be the most recent version hosted on [Packal](http://www.packal.org/workflow/ulysses).
 There is a [discussion thread on the Alfred forum](http://www.alfredforum.com/topic/9662-ulysses-workflow/).

 ## Get help
-Use the keyword:

-- `u:help` -- Show a brief summary of commands
+- `u:help` -- Show this brief summary of commands

 ## Open group or sheet
-Use the keywords:

 - `uf` -- Find a group or sheet based on internal content
 - `u` -- Open group or sheet (cmd-return to drill down)